ashbyj/applied-modeling-techniques/README.md

 ## disclaimer

-As failures are learning opportunities both in what does and does not work as well as how to determine when to abandon a method, this project will likely contain several incomplete and abandoned models.
+As failures are learning opportunities both in what does and does not work as well as how to determine when to abandon a method.
+This project will likely contain several incomplete and abandoned models.

 ## out of scope